 The branch network segment of the implementation was just as customized and purposeful.
 All MWH offices connected to the MWH Wide Area Network have at least one business-grade Internet circuit installed.
 A Dynamic Multipoint Virtual Private Network (DMVPN) is then built over the internet circuit and connects the office to the nearest POP location and a second POP location for resilience.
 If network traffic needs to be routed to another office in a region, then this action takes place over a DMVPN tunnel which is dynamically built on demand.
 If connectivity needs to be made to an office out of region, then routing takes place via the core network.

 CHALLENGES AND WAYS TO OVERCOME THEM

 One of our biggest challenges, and likely yours if you are currently on a traditional WAN, is how to deal with parallel running costs while you make the transition.
-The new core network talked to the existing core network, allowing traffic to route between offices whether they had been migrated to the new
+The new core network talked to the existing core network, allowing traffic to route between offices whether they had been migrated to the new network or not.